Hnivel/Hnivel/README.md

 # Welcome

 ## About Me
-- 🎓 I’m currently a student at **Ho Chi Minh University of Technology (Computer Science - Honors Program).**
+- 🎓 I’m currently a sophomore at **Ho Chi Minh University of Technology (Computer Science - Honors Program).**
 - 💻 I’m passionate about **Software Engineering.**
 - ✉️ If I can be of assistance, please do not hesitate to contact me.
 ## Technical Skills